Tech-Matrix/Face-Detection/readme.md

 Other aims include emotion detection and object identification in the case that there is no presence of a face.
 This repository is written in python and uses the opencv library as it already has tools which can be used to record a live video as well as have a method to mark facial features with certain shapes.
-We utilise HaarCascades so as to avoid having to write a seperate object detection algorithm, however their scope is limited due to limited number of haarCascades.
+We utilise HaarCascades so as to avoid having to write a separate object detection algorithm, however their scope is limited due to limited number of haarCascades.

 ## 🏁 Getting Started <a name = "getting_started"></a>